-The first double-blind randomized controlled trial (RCT) utilizing vitamin D3 supplementation in children with ASD was recently published in The Journal of Child Psychology and Psychiatry.6 The study included 109 Egyptian children (85 boys; 24 girls) 3-10 years of age with confirmed ASD diagnosis.
+The first double-blind randomized controlled trial (RCT) utilizing vitamin D3 supplementation in children with ASD was published in The Journal of Child Psychology and Psychiatry in 2018.6 The study included 109 Egyptian children (85 boys; 24 girls) 3-10 years of age with confirmed ASD diagnosis.
 The children were randomized to receive vitamin D3 drops (300 IU D3/kg/day; not to exceed 5,000 IU/day) or matching placebo drops daily for 4 months.6 Serum 25-hydroxyvitamin D (25[OH]D) levels were measured at baseline and 4-months.
 For ethical reasons, children who were identified to have vitamin D deficiency (25[OH]D <20ng/mL) were excluded from the study and administered vitamin D supplementation by the study authors.6 Autism symptoms were assessed using validated measures completed by two different psychologists and a senior psychiatrist.6

 Four months of daily vitamin D3 supplementation at 300 IU/kg/day:6